 Ms. Ramsey’s prior experience includes Rockwell Collins supporting the company’s leadership role in Women Lead Change and as the enterprise chair for Rockwell Collins Women’s Forum employee resource group.
-Ms. Ramsey served 15 plus years with Alliant Energy leading economic and community development, its sales and strategic accounts business and communications and strategic affairs.
+Ms. Ramsey served 15+ years with Alliant Energy leading economic and community development, its sales and strategic accounts business and communications and strategic affairs.
 At Alliant Energy and a predecessor company, Ms. Ramsey was engaged in branding and communications, regional economic and community development, merger integration, change leadership, diversity and Inclusion efforts, large customer management and public affairs.
-Her experience in marketing and advertising includes retail, consumer and B to B at the client and agency level – including Hy-Vee, Square D and Budget Rent a Car’s national and regional programs.
+Her experience in marketing and advertising includes retail, consumer and B to B at the client and agency level – including Hy-Vee, Square D, and Budget Rent a Car’s national and regional programs.

-She is a trustee for the Millicent Rogers Museum in Taos, New Mexico, a founding member of Invest to Elect Women New Mexico and a national delegate for Vision 2020 (a coalition of organizations and individuals committed to achieve women’s economic and social equality).
+She is a trustee for the Millicent Rogers Museum in Taos, New Mexico, a founding member of Invest to Elect Women New Mexico and a national delegate for Vision 2020 (a coalition of organizations and individuals committed to achieving women’s economic and social equality).
 Throughout her career, Ms. Ramsey served on statewide and community boards including The Iowa Business Council Deputies (Chair 2010), Professional Developers of Iowa, Forward Wisconsin (chair, 2009), the Four Oaks Board of Directors (2011-2012, chair), Corridor Women Connect Board of Directors (chair 2010-2012) and Theatre Cedar Rapids Boards of Directors (2003- 2005 Chair) and Trustees, St. Luke’s UnityPoint Foundation Board of Directors, Waypoint Services Boards of Directors and Trustees and the National Czech and Slovak Museum and Library.

 In 2009, the Corridor Business Journal recognized Ms. Ramsey as a Woman of Influence in the Iowa City-Cedar Rapids Corridor.
 Waypoint recognized her as a Pillar of the Community in 2011.
 In 2013, the Women’s Equality Coalition of Linn County honored her as Woman of the Year.
-Ramsey frequently speaks on women’s leadership and talent issues and advises organizations on creating more inclusive cultures.

 Ms. Ramsey is a graduate of the University of Massachusetts in Amherst and she attended Business school at the University of Wisconsin – Madison.